Ivaprag/devops-compose/README.md

-# Open source development environement with docker-compose
+# Open source development environment with docker-compose

 A self-deployable, directly usable docker-compose of the following containers: